Effect of short-range electron correlations in dynamic transport in a Luttinger liquid: Introduction

 \section{Introduction}

 Electron transport in quantum wires is of significant interest because of the fundamental role that electron-electron interaction plays there.
-It is known that an arbitrarily small interaction destroys the quasi-particle excitations in a one-dimensional (1d) normal Fermi-system.~\cite{Haldane,Voit} The excitations of an interacting 1d system are of bosonic nature.
-They represent the waves of electron density, transferring charge and producing current.
+It is known that an arbitrarily small interaction destroys the quasiparticle excitations in a one-dimensional (1D) normal Fermi system~\cite{Hal,voit}.
+The excitations of an interacting 1D system are of bosonic nature.
+They represent the waves of electron density, transferring charge, and producing current.
 These waves have two components: one is smooth on the scale of the Fermi wavelength, and the other rapidly oscillates in space.

-The contribution of the smooth density component to transport is now well investigated.~\cite{Maslov,Kramer,Sablikov} However, the theoretical predictions pertaining to this part of the density are not unambiguously supported by experiment to date.
+The contribution of the smooth density component to transport is now well investigated~\cite{cuniberti1998ac,PhysRevB.52.R5539,sablikov1998electron}.
+However, the theoretical predictions pertaining to this part of the density are not unambiguously supported by experiment to date~\cite{tarucha1995reduction,yacoby1996nonuniversal,thomas1998interaction}.
 Moreover, there is a principal question of what effects, connected inherently with electron-electron interaction, are observable in transport.
 Turning to this question, we draw attention to the fact that the Luttinger liquid is a strongly correlated electron state.
 Therefore, exploring interaction effects inevitably must involve the rapidly oscillating density component, which describes short-range electron correlations.

 This component of electron density comes from the interference of electrons, moving in opposite directions.
-It resembles the charge density waves (CDW) in Peierls systems, but, in contrast to them, it is not accompanied by a lattice deformation.~\cite{Emery} The characteristic wave number of the CDW component is $2k_F$, where $k_F$ is a Fermi wave number.
+It resembles the charge density waves (CDWs) in Peierls systems, but in contrast to them it is not accompanied by a lattice deformation~\cite{emery1979pp}.
+The characteristic wave number of the CDW component is $2k_F$, where $k_F$ is a Fermi wave number.

-This density component is usually taken into account when the system contains an impurity.~\cite{Glazman,Kane,EG} The latter pins CDW, resulting in the electron density oscillations around the impurity, and in the dc conductivity suppression.
-It is obvious, that since short-range electron correlations contribute to the density, they must also contribute to transport even if any impurities are absent.
-In the present paper we investigate this contribution.
+The $2k_F$ density component is usually taken into account when the system contains an impurity, which pins the Luttinger liquid~\cite{kane1992transport,kane1992transmission,glazman1992quantum}.
+Then the electron density oscillates around the impurity, producing a soft gap in the electron density of states.
+As a consequence, the dc conductivity is suppressed.
+It is obvious that since short-range electron correlations contribute to the density, they must also contribute to transport even if any impurities are absent.

+The CDW susceptibility was considered in the pioneering work of Luther and Peschel~\cite{luther1974single}.
+In the present paper we investigate the CDW contribution to the dynamic density response function, susceptibility, and dissipative conductance of a single-mode quantum wire.